practical-scientific-computing/practical-scientific-computing.github.io/python/05-functions.md

     return o
 ```

-Using crummy names for things forces the author to read the code carefully to
+Without variables with semantic meaning, it is more difficult for an author
-make sure they understand what's happening.
-This is bad for duck typed languages
+to be sure they are using a function as it was intended.
+This is bad for duck
-because it hides the intended purpose of the function.
+typed languages without knowing the intended purpose of the code, one can wind
+up with a program that runs to completion but produces nonsensical results like
+the imaginary vector normalization example.
 We need to know what a
 function is *intended* to do in order to prevent passing bad arguments to it.

+Furthermore, semantic code is self-documenting to some degree.

 ### Code Documentation